omarkmu/pz-omichat/docs/user-guide/emote-shortcuts.md

 This can be useful for text roleplay servers, since players can play an animation in sync with their message.
 The shortcuts can also be used without a message; sending `!hi` will play the animation without sending a message in chat.

+> [!NOTE]
-**Note:** Unless the emote is the only thing sent, it must come after a space.
+> Unless the emote is the only thing sent, it must come after a space.
-This is to prevent accidentally including an emote after ending a sentence with an exclamation point.
+> This is to prevent accidentally including an emote after ending a sentence with an exclamation point.

 ## Shortcut list